 “The glory of gardening: hands in the dirt, head in the sun, heart with nature.
 To nurture a garden is to feed not just the body, but the soul. – Alfred Austin

-Using the Dr. Raymond Moore’s formula of study, work, and service, we, a science teacher and home school mother of four, have also created an online gardening curriculum specifically designed for preschool through middle-school aged children (but is available for everyone.)
-If you have land or live in an apartment, if you homeschool or go to school, if you learn by reading or by doing, this The Abundant Garden: Growing Quality Kids Through Gardening ecourse will help you learn all the important lessons that gardening has to offer.
-Our ecourse is designed to be an experience, project, and literature-based way of learning for the family.
-It consists of 36 weeks of lessons which will begin on October 3.
-Each monthly unit will include four lessons: the study of basic gardening concepts with practical applications and activities, a theme plant (including recipes), a garden creature of the month, and an influential pioneer in gardening/agriculture.
-It will include monthly gardening goals that will help you to gradually build and improve your garden and your gardening skills.
-Through October 16, this ecourse is available for the introductory price of $39 (regular price is $59).
-This class will be closed for enrollment on 10/31/2016.
+Using Dr. Raymond Moore’s formula of study, work, and service, and Charlotte Mason’s method, “education is an atmosphere, a discipline, a life”, we, a science teacher and home school mother of four, have created an online gardening curriculum, specifically designed for preschool through elementary-aged children (but is great learning for everyone.)
+If you have land or live in an apartment, if you homeschool or go to school, if you learn by reading or by doing, The Abundant Garden: Growing Quality Kids Through Gardening curriculum will help you learn all the important lessons that gardening has to offer.
+Our curriculum is designed to be an experience, project, and literature-based way of learning for the entire family.
+It consists of 40 weeks of lessons which begin in September.
+Each monthly unit will include four lessons: the study of basic gardening concepts with practical applications and activities, a theme plant, a garden creature of the month, and an influential pioneer in gardening/agriculture.
+It will include monthly gardening goals that will help you gradually build and improve your garden and your gardening skills.